Eddie Cibrian: Personal life

 In May 2001, Cibrian married Brandi Glanville, a former model and reality television star.
 Cibrian and Glanville have two sons, Mason and Jake.
+In 2006, Cibrian began an affair with former reality star, Scheana Shay from Vanderpump Rules.
 The couple announced their separation in July 2009 when it was revealed Cibrian had an affair with country music singer LeAnn Rimes, after they appeared together in the movie Northern Lights.
 Cibrian and Glanville's divorce was finalized on September 30, 2010.

 On December 27, 2010, it was announced that Cibrian was engaged to Rimes.
 The couple wed on April 22, 2011, at a private home in California.